parkersruth/parkersruth.github.io/content/_index.md

 illustration of pulse sensing face mask: flexible wires attach the four optical sensors to a main controller on the forehead; eyes are shielded behind plastic cups, and the superhero-like mask is made of blue foam
 {{< /image >}}

-The face provides a very unique opportunity for performing physiological sensing using wearables and camera-based systems.
-Measuring the vascular network in the face may enable disease diagnosis and continuous monitoring.
-A common technique for pulse sensing is photoplethysmography (PPG), a non-invasive optical measurement of blood pulses.
-However, facial PPG remains under-explored in terms of both signal acquisition and analysis.
-To characterize the timing and morphological features of facial PPG waveforms I designed, built, and tested a multi-channel facial PPG sensing system that can record synchronized pulse waveforms at multiple locations and optical wavelengths.
+The rise of headsets and head-worn technologies opens a door to measuring physiological signals from the arteries in the face.
+To study the physiological patterns of pulse timing in facial arteries, I built a multi-channel facial pulse sensing system to record synchronized photoplethysmogram waveforms at multiple locations and optical wavelengths.

 {{< button Paper "https://ieeexplore.ieee.org/document/9176700" >}}

-## Ambient Intelligence for healthcare
+## Ambient Intelligence for Healthcare

 {{< image src="hpds.svg" width="18em" >}}
 Illustration of a small home with sensors (camera, indoor climate sensor, floor sensor, WiFi sensor, door sensor) and smart devices (smartwatch, ambient display, smart speaker, and tablet).
 There is an older adult inside and a caregiver at the door.